mike-isaakidis/Maya-Modelling-Tools/docs/Tools Overview Main.md

-# Welcome to Baking Manager
+# Welcome to all the tools!!!

 ![Baking Manager](images/Baking_Manager_window.jpg){ .img-large }